MananTaneja/CropPredictionSystem/README.md

 # CropPredictionSystem

-## Connecting to the database
+## How to run it on your PC

-Traverse to backend folder in your terminal and run the following commands

-1. npm run install_dep
-2. npm run install_dev
-3. npm run server
+1. Install all the modules required:

+- npm install in parent directory
+- npm install in client directory

+2. Set up the database:

+- The database schema model is given in the models folder
+- Set up the mysql database and make the changes of the connection as required in database/db.js file

+3. Commands to run:

+- node server.js in root of the folder
+- node crop_data.js in root of the folder
+- npm start in client directory